xingbod/xingbod.github.io/_pages/about.md

   - /about.html
 ---

-I attended a agriculture university (HZAU) in Wuhan, central China.
-I once dream to be a biology scientist, and was a Cell and Molecular Biology PhD student in Viginia Tech, USA.
-But I withdraw this program due to some reasons, went back to China, dive to computer science.
+Xingbo Dong obtained his B.S. degree in Biotechnology from Huazhong Agriculture University (HZAU), China in 2014.
+He once was a molecular biology PhD student in Viginia Tech, USA, but withdraw later.

-This is not easy.
-But finally I got a job from a tech company, where I write java on various applications.
-After two years and half, I received an admission offer from Monash Univeristy.
-Later I started my PhD life and worked on biometric security and computer vision.
-Now I have already graduated.
+Currently, he is pursuing a Ph.D. degree at Monash University.
+His research interests include Biometrics, Information Security, Computer Vision.
+He served as a visiting scholar under Marie Sklodowska-Curie Actions through the project entitled Computer Vision Enabled Multimedia Forensics and People Identication.